May 18, 2020

 The streams we’ve done so far are posted on our YouTube channel.
 Here’s a list with links (in reverse chronological order):

 Back in March, Ash and I moved into a new house a few miles outside of White Salmon.
 This happened a week before the Oregon/Washington stay-at-home orders were implemented.
-On the one hand our timing was terrible, because the economy has subsequently crashed.
+On the one hand our timing was terrible, because the economy has subsequently crashed at the same time as our personal housing expenses have doubled.
 On the other hand the timing was perfect, because it’s a great place to be stuck at home, and we have tons of projects to keep us busy.

-One of the main reasons we moved, was to have space for moto-campers.
-20 years ago there were lots of free car/tent camping pull-offs in the Gorge, but things are different here now.
-Camping options are limited.
+One of the main reasons we moved was to have space for moto-campers.
+20 years ago there were lots of free car/tent camping pull-offs in the Gorge, but things are different now.
+Camping is limited.
 There’s an RV park by the Bingen bridge, which offers tent space, but you’re sleeping right next to the train tracks.
-On the Oregon side there are some nice state/county campgrounds that are full to capacity all summer.
+On the Oregon side there are some nice state/county campgrounds, but they’re full to capacity all summer.
 Aside from that, you’ll end up on a dirt road pull-off 45+ minutes from town, or maybe you’ll end up at our house

 Back in March, when we first moved in, JC rented an excavator and expanded the driveway, built a trailer turnaround loop, and spread a bunch of gravel around to cover up our mudpit of a parking area, all of which made the property – which is located on a steep hill – much more accessible.

 While quarantined, Ash and I have been building bike/moto singletrack around the property to keep ourselves busy when the local trails were closed.
 Five acres is not a ton of land, but our little loop is a little over a quarter mile so far, with more to come.
 It’s been a great way to get some quick exercise for us and the dogs during quarantine.
 The process of making the trails has been fun too.